coot/CRDispatcher/README.markdown

 * [EnchantedVim](https://github.com/coot/EnchantedVim)

 ## Callbacks
-Every callback function axcepts one argument: the crdispatcher#CRDispatcher dictionary, and it can modify the cmdline value.
+Every callback function accepts one argument: the crdispatcher#CRDispatcher dictionary, and it can modify the cmdline value.
 A callback can also be a dictionary with a dict function `__transform_cmd__`.
 You can copy the `crdispatcher#CallbackClass` and use its `__init__` method.
 For more